maazkhan75/ThreadedPong/README.md

 # Pong Game in C++

-This is a simple implementation of the classic Pong game in C++ using the console.
+This is a mult threaded classic Pong game in C++ using SFML graphics library.

 ## Features